tom-schisler/Mimo-Collection/README.md

 #Mimo Collection *//.

-A mini barebones framework for developers who want to make their own jam.
+The primary intention of the Mimo Collection is to provide a skeleton framework for developers of any skill level to use as a simple start to any project.

 ##Features

 * SASS as a pre-processer - http://sass-lang.com/
 * Gulp as a task runner - http://gulpjs.com/
-* Vanilla js starter file
+* Vanilla JS starter file
-* Semantic html template
+* Semantic HTML template

 ###SASS Features